AustrianTradingMachine/xwrpr/README.md

 ## **Commands** <a name="commands-stream"></a>

-Unlike the official API streaming commands like get*Command*, the streaming commands in XTBpy are called stream*Command*.
-This was necessary due to double naming of certain commands by the official API.
+Unlike the official API, where streaming commands are named get *Command* , the XTBpy library uses the stream *Command* naming convention.
+This change was necessary to avoid conflicts caused by the official API's duplicate command names.

 * All available streaming commands are listed below with their Input arguments and format.